-It is recommended that the social security number (SSN) or alias fields be used with great care.
+It is recommended that the SSN or alias fields be used with great care.
 Searching by just the SSN increases the likelihood of error due to transposition errors.
-The HMIS contains a large amount of client records and every search for a client should be conducted as if the client records already exist.
-If you have exhausted all recommended search strategies, then and only then should a new client record be created.
+The HMIS contains many client records, and every search for a client should be conducted as if the client's record already exists.
+If all the recommended search strategies have been exhausted, then a new client record should be created.